 #1- Trade local tips for a cocktail

-The limited tourists in Havana are welcomed with open arms, ready to take you on a tour of the city.
+Tourists in Havana are welcomed with open arms, ready to take you on a tour of the city.
 After just a couple of hours, we started seeing a trend.
 The history lessons by helpful citizens would always end in a bar, with a cocktail on us.
-Luckily, a cocktail in Havana doesn’t break the bank, with delicious mojito’s for just three dollars.
+Luckily, a cocktail in Havana doesn’t break the bank, with delicious mojitos for just three dollars.
 A small price to pay for a local take on Cuban history and culture.
 We put a halt to the spontaneous tours on day two, as we were not making it past Havana’s bar scene.

 Classic American cars from the 1950s and before are an integral part of Havana’s street scene.
 The first part of the 20th century saw a big inflow of American cars into Cuba.
 After the Cuban revolution, Fidel Castro put an import ban on foreign cars and car parts.
 As a result, Cubans cherished their American cars and held them together with any part they could find.
-A lot of these cars have been turned into improvised taxis, often shared by locals in Havana.
-It’s not until you take a ride that the effects of time become clear.
-Brace yourself, cause classic cars do not have seat belts and Cubans drive as swiftly as they dance casino.
+A lot of these cars have been turned into improvised taxis.
+Take a ride at your own risk, because seat belts were not part of the 1950s car design.

 #3- Drink on Ernest Hemingway’s triangle